Sometimes not doing something can be even more scandalous than doing something.

 To choose to not do something that is ‘supposed’ to give you meaning as a human being.

-To know you are giving that up, that you will be forging into less-travelled territory as you are creating your own meaning-making, and additionally you will receive judgment from society for the rest of your life, is no light matter.
+To know you are giving that up.
+That you will be forging into less-travelled territory as you are creating your own meaning-making, and additionally receive judgment from society for the rest of your life, is no light matter.